 CASE MANAGEMENT

-Day Program Case management is used primarily during Day Programs provide at Elm City to coordinate services with other providers.
-All individuals at ECC have a day program case manager regardless of where they live or diagnosis.
-Department of Human Services Division of Developmental Disabilities funds these case management functions.
+Day Program Case Management is used primarily during Day Programs provided at Elm City to coordinate services with other providers.
+All individuals at ECC have a day program case manager regardless of where they live or what their diagnosis is.
+The Department of Human Services, Division of Developmental Disabilities funds these case management functions.
 All the individuals served must have a developmental disability or a dual DD/mental illness diagnosis.
 The case manager is a QIDP who coordinates services within Elm City and with other community service providers.
 Day program case managers will often take individuals to community activities.
 There are other groups such as guardians, living facilities, and families who have primary responsibility for non-Elm City activities.
 Services are coordinated whenever possible.

 CARE COORDINATION

 Residential Program Care Coordination Managers provide services for individuals who live in Elm City residential settings (supervised CILA, intermittent CILA, and Group Homes), independent homes and apartments, or are involved with programs funded specifically to provide case management services.
 Funding may come through DHS’s Division of Mental Health, DHS’s Division of Developmental Disabilities, private funds, Managed Care Organizations and other insurance.
-All the individuals served by this program usually have a diagnosed disability or medical condition where they need assistance to remain/become independent.
+All the individuals served by this program usually have a diagnosed disability or medical condition where they need assistance to become or remain independent.
 Individuals in this group may or may not attend Elm City Day Programs.
-A large number of individuals served in this program never step foot in any buildings on Elm City ’s main campus.
-The case manager coordinates services within Elm City and with other community service providers.
-As DHS/DMH moves to a base of Medicaid funding this coordination will become more important since Medicaid requires two or more Medicaid service providers must coordinate their service as part of joint service plans.
+The case manager coordinates services with Elm City and other community service providers.
+As DHS/DMH moves to a base of Medicaid funding, this coordination will become more important since Medicaid requires that two or more Medicaid service providers must coordinate their service as part of joint service plans.

 ADVOCACY